 The reporting currency of the Company, including its subsidiaries, is the United States dollar.
 The financial statements of subsidiaries located outside of the U.S. are measured in their functional currency, which is the local currency.
 The functional currency of the parent (Western Uranium & Vanadium Corp.
 (Ontario)) is the Canadian dollar.
+The functional currencies of the subsidiaries is the United States dollar.
 Monetary assets and liabilities of these subsidiaries are translated at the exchange rates at the balance sheet date.
 Transactions denominated in currencies other than the functional currency are recorded based on the exchange rates at the time of the transaction.
 Income and expense items are translated using average monthly exchange rates.
 Non-monetary assets are translated at their historical exchange rates.
-Translation adjustments are included in "Accumulated other comprehensive income (loss)" in the consolidated balance sheets.
+Translation adjustments are included in "Accumulated other comprehensive (loss) income" in the consolidated balance sheets.